ripsawridge/site/contents/content/cma/2025/elephant.md

 Adam blamed Eve for the apple, I blame the chalked-up finger pockets that led me out there!

+{% image /cmaimages/2025/1_PXL_20250716_145833669.jpg %}
+*Looking up pitch 2 from the ledge 20 feet above the tree belay.
+You can just barely see me at the belay.*

 Back on track, I climbed another 15 feet up the dihredral, then found the obvious, and very easy ledge leading to the crack at a more appropriate place.
 Glad not to have epiced, I placed a glorious offset nut at the base of the